yayobyte/yayobyte.github.io/README.md

-# Yayobyte
+# Humanity-Back

-Empty for now
+This repo contains the front-end angular.js framework for Humanity App